bsolomon1124/misc/azure/azure_notes.md

     - Lets you access data from a SQL Server database engine without needing to deploy a VM
 - **Azure Cosmos DB**: a globally distributed database service
     - Supports schema-less data (key-value and document data models) that lets you build highly responsive and Always On applications to support constantly changing data
-    - Accessed via SQL queries
+    - Accessed via SQL queries, or also supports NoSQL
     - Can be stored as JSON
 - **Azure Blob Storage**: unstructured, meaning that there are no restrictions on the kinds of data it can hold
     - Blobs behave largely like files on a disk when it comes to reading and writing data